ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 Whereas the MAP$ instruction allows the XML stream to be converted into commarea format, the TOVAR$ instruction uses the MAP$ instructions to perform the reverse operation (“commarea-to-output” conversion).
 In other words, it takes a commarea as input and generates a series of VIRTEL variables, which, with the aid of a suitable page template, can be used to generate XML.
-See “VIRTEL as an XML parser/generator”, page 223.
+See “VIRTEL as an XML parser/generator” <#_V456UG_223.

 The input commarea is specified according to one of the several formats of the TOVAR$ instruction, as shown in the following paragraphs.